WHAT DO STAIRLIFTS COST?

 What is the right price for a stairway lift?
 How much should one have to pay for a straight or curved stairlift?
 We try to demystify this below.

-In looking at what a stairlift costs it is important to understand a chairlift is not simply a product you buy on the internet and ship to your front door.
+In looking at stairlift costs is important to understand chairlift is not simply product you buy on the internet and ship to your front door.

-3. The product itself (from a manufacturer that will be there to support it)
+- The product itself (from a manufacturer that will be there to support it).

-6. A warranty for parts and labor.
-This should be clearly explained, and you should never be required to buy a
+- A warranty for parts and labor.
+This should be clearly explained, and you should never be required to buy a service contract.

-It is easy to get a low price on a cheap foreign made product that will be installed by a local handyman and that may not be supported by the manufacture a few years from now.
+It is easy to give a low price on cheap foreign made product that will be installed by local handyman and that may not be supported by the manufacturer a few years from now.
 Parts may not be available on some foreign brands after they change models.

-Also keep in mind getting a “$300 AARP discount” off a price that has been increased by $300 to adjust for that – is no discount.
+Keep in mind, getting a “$300 AARP discount” off a price that has been increased by $300 to adjust for that is no discount.

 – the quality of the lift